 You’ll want to divide your resume into logical sections and use bold text, bullets, and other formatting to make the most important skills and experience stand out.

 Phone customer service experience relates directly to your communication skills.
 Because of this, it is beneficial to highlight your communication skills and explain how they led to measurable customer satisfaction and success for the company.
 For example, discuss how you demonstrated active listening on an outbound call and in turn strengthened customer loyalty or made a sale.
 When you cite specific examples of successful phone customer service interactions, you provide hard evidence of why you are the right person for the job.

 Instead of overusing the word “help” on your resume, emphasize your involvement and enthusiasm with strong active verbs.

 While you can put references on your resume, it’s not necessary unless the job description specifically asks for them.
 In most cases, companies will only check your references after interviewing you.
 If they want references, they’ll ask you to provide them.

 Make your resume stand out

 Call centers often receive dozens of resumes a day, if not more.
-With these templates and guidelines, you can create a strong resume that helps you pass the seven-second test, showcases your qualifications, and puts you in a good position to land a call center job interview.
+With these templates and guidelines, you can create a strong resume that helps you pass the seven-second test, showcases your skills and experience, and puts you in a good position to land a call center job interview.